Home-to-school travel support for sixth form and college students

 The following checkboxes are used for accordion drop-downs.
 When selected, they show content that was visually hidden

-Students with an EHCP going to college or sixth form may be eligible for subsidised travel support if all the following apply:
+Students with an EHCP going to college or sixth form may be eligible for subsidised travel assistance if all the following apply:

 Students with an EHCP aged between 19 and 25 may get free transport support, depending on their needs.